 49 472 WordPress Plugins are available in the official repository.
 That’s a huge number!
 And they are just the Plugins available on wordpress.org.
 They are much more.
 For example, think about vendors that sell their own Plugins on their platforms or the thousands of Plugins loaded on GitHub, but never submitted to the official repository.

 For many people Plugins are surrounded by mystery.
 It seems that WordPress provides us with a powerful magic wand to get anything we want.
 To turn WordPress into whatever we want.

 What is a Plugin?

-The simplest Plugin is made up of a single unique PHP file.
-For example Hello Dolly, a Plugin that you’ve probably never used, but you have seen it at least once, since it is delivered together with WordPress.
+The most straightforward Plugin is made up of a single unique PHP file.
+For example Hello Dolly, a Plugin that you’ve probably never used, but you have seen it at least once since it is delivered together with WordPress.

 Plugins are used to extend WordPress functionalities or to add new ones.
-At this point you can ask why not to directly modify the WordPress Core.
+At this point, you can ask why not to modify the WordPress Core directly.
 Continue reading “Introduction to WordPress Plugins”